Play Novel Silent Hill: Gameplay

 After completing the story from the perspective of Harry Mason, the player can select Cybil Bennett's scenario during a new play session.
-Using the Mobile Adapter GB, players can play an additional scenario called "Boy's Story" where the player can view the story from the point of view of a boy named Andy.
+Using the Mobile Adapter GB, players can play an additional scenario called "Boy's Story", where the player can view the story from the point of view of a boy named Andy.

 Plot

 Harry's scenario follows the events of the first Silent Hill game the closest and is narrated from his perspective.
-Harry arrives in Silent Hill a North Eastern town in the United States, he wakes up in his car to a cold breeze and finds that his daughter that should be in the passenger seat next to him is missing.
-On seeking her out he chases walks into a shadowy alley and appears to be attacked by unknown forces.
-He wakes up in a cafe where he meets Sybil Bennett, a police officer who offers him a gun for self-defense.
+Harry arrives in Silent Hill, a North Eastern town in the United States; he wakes up in his car to a cold breeze and finds that his daughter that should be in the passenger seat next to him is missing.
+On seeking her out he walks into a shadowy alley and appears to be attacked by unknown forces.
+He wakes up in a café, where he meets Cybil Bennett, a police officer who offers him a gun for self-defense.
 After she leaves, Harry hears a strange sound, on investigating a monster breaks through a window, he eventually fires at it leaving it to fall to the ground, confirming that these creatures he's seeing are real.

 Harry continues to explore, finding a note he presumes is left by Cheryl that guides him to a school.
-Various choices from this point change the ending of the story, leading to endings that leave characters such as Sybil dead.
+Various choices from this point change the ending of the story, leading to endings that leave characters such as Cybil dead.
 28 endings were created between the Cybil and Harry scenarios.
 These endings cover a host of different situations that could unfold if key moments in the original game not occurred as they had.

-The third scenario involves Andy who is Cheryl's classmate and neighbor who hides in Harry's Jeep and also appears in Cybil's scenario.
+The third scenario involves Andy, who is Cheryl's classmate and neighbor who hides in Harry's Jeep and also appears in Cybil's scenario.